I’ve often been asked, “What exactly do you mean by Charlotte Mason Inspired?” I utterly love this question!

 Nature study is a vital component of every program we offer because we believe that getting your child outside and observing the world around them is one of the best ways to enhance joyful learning and begin a life of curiosity.
 Children thrive when they are in the woods, looking at bugs in the garden, learning about plants and animals, observing and journaling what they see, and getting a little dirty in the process.
 The benefits of nature study are boundless.

 Do you see a naturalist in your little boy or girl?
-Get them outside classifying, ordering, collecting, and seeing all that they can outdoors.
+Get them outside classifying, ordering, collecting, and seeing all they can outdoors.
 Have a child who thrives with art?
 Get them outside and create what they see with paint, markers, or pencil.
 Do you have a child who loves music?
 Have them listen to the birds and the orchestra that is nature.
 Do you have a child that loves writing and words?
 Learn new words by talking about names and labels.
 Learn about metaphor and how nature is used as a metaphor to describe real life.
 Do you have a child that you want to develop those areas mentioned above?
 Get them outside!